cthunline/cthunline-doc/docs/documentation/deployment/deploy-docker.md

 # (optional) Disable Prisma telemetry
 # It's very much recommanded as we don't like telemetry bullshit in here
 CHECKPOINT_DISABLE=1
-# MySQL connection URL
+# PostgreSQL connection URL
-DATABASE_URL=mysql://cthunlineusername:cthunlinepassword@mariadb:3306/cthunlinedatabase
+DATABASE_URL=postgresql://username:password@postgresql:5432/database
 ##
 ## Cache (KeyDB is recommanded but Redis should also work)
 ##